jotd666/scramble500/README.md

 - explosion removal disabled by rockets flying somehow... / explosion /ufos graphics trashed (thanks to flying rockets erasure effect).
 RANDOM ARGGGHGHHH
 - ufo collisions not working most of the time
-- collisions with ceiling not right, make it nicer
+- collisions with ceiling not right, make it more laxist
 - shooting base of fuel tanks doesn't destroy them (level 5)
 - check initial y positions / landscape (level 1, and others)
 - apply +20% speed on all objects (ufos, rockets, bombs) see if needed